-SY-1425, a selective retinoic acid receptor alpha, or RARα, agonist that is being evaluated in combination with azacitidine, a hypomethylating agent frequently used to treat acute myeloid leukemia, or AML, and myelodysplastic syndrome, or MDS, patients, and with daratumumab, an anti-CD38 therapeutic antibody approved to treat multiple myeloma, in a Phase 2 clinical trial in genomically defined subsets of patients with AML and MDS; and

-SY-1365, a selective inhibitor of cyclin-dependent kinase 7, or CDK7, in a Phase 1 clinical trial in patients with advanced solid tumors for which expansions in ovarian and breast cancer are planned.
+- SY-1425, a selective retinoic acid receptor alpha, or RARα, agonist that is being evaluated in combination with azacitidine, a hypomethylating agent frequently used to treat acute myeloid leukemia, or AML, and myelodysplastic syndrome, or MDS, patients, and with daratumumab, an anti-CD38 therapeutic antibody approved to treat multiple myeloma, in a Phase 2 clinical trial in genomically defined subsets of patients with AML and MDS; and - SY-1365, a selective inhibitor of cyclin-dependent kinase 7, or CDK7, that is in a Phase 1 clinical trial in multiple ovarian and breast cancer patient populations; and - · SY-5609, a novel CDK7 inhibitor that can be administered orally, which is being evaluated in investigational new drug, or IND, enabling preclinical studies.

 Our ongoing Phase 2 clinical trial is assessing the safety and efficacy of SY-1425 in combination with azacitidine in approximately 25 newly diagnosed AML patients who are not suitable candidates for standard chemotherapy, and in combination with daratumumab in approximately 12 relapsed or refractory AML and higher-risk MDS patients.
-All patients enrolled or to be enrolled in the trial in support of our primary efficacy analyses have been or will be prospectively selected using our proprietary RARA or IRF8 biomarkers.
-In addition, to support the development of a commercial companion diagnostic test for SY-1425, we plan to add approximately 25 newly diagnosed AML patients who are not suitable candidates for standard chemotherapy and who are biomarker-negative to further evaluate SY-1425 in combination with azacitidine.
-We expect to report initial clinical data from the combination cohorts of the trial in the fourth quarter of 2018.
+Enrollment in the azacitidine combination cohort of the trial began in the fall of 2017 and enrollment in the daratumumab combination cohort of the trial began in early 2018.
+All patients enrolled or to be enrolled in the trial in support of our primary efficacy analyses have been or will be prospectively selected using our proprietary RAR α or IRF8 biomarkers.
+In addition, to support the development of a commercial companion diagnostic test for SY-1425, we are evaluating SY-1425 in combination with azacitidine in approximately 25 newly diagnosed AML patients who are not suitable candidates for standard chemotherapy and who are biomarker-negative.
+We expect to report initial clinical data from both combination cohorts of the trial at the American Society of Hematology Annual Meeting in December 2018.
+To date, we have enrolled 19 patients in the azacitidine combination cohort, including 11 biomarker-positive patients.
+Eight of these biomarker-positive patients are currently evaluable for clinical responses.
+To date, we have enrolled 12 patients in the daratumumab combination cohort.
+Data are currently available on eight of these patients, and six of them are evaluable for clinical responses.

-We are continuing to dose patients in the dose-escalation phase of our ongoing Phase 1 clinical trial of SY-1365 and expect to report data from this phase of the trial in the fourth quarter of 2018.
-Once a dose and dosing schedule are identified from the dose-escalation phase of the trial, we intend to open expansion cohorts evaluating SY-1365 in multiple ovarian cancer populations as a single agent as well as in combination with carboplatin, a chemotherapeutic agent.
+Our Phase 1 clinical trial of SY-1365 is ongoing and we expect to report data from the dose-escalation phase of the trial at the EORTC-NCI-AACR Molecular Targets and Cancer Therapeutics Symposium in November 2018.
+In September 2018, we opened expansion cohorts in the trial evaluating SY-1365 in multiple ovarian cancer populations as a single agent as well as in combination with carboplatin, a chemotherapeutic agent.
 The ovarian cancer populations include a 24-patient cohort evaluating SY-1365 as a single agent in patients who have relapsed after three or more prior therapies, a 24-patient cohort evaluating SY-1365 in combination with carboplatin in patients who relapsed after one or more prior therapies but who may still benefit from additional platinum-based treatment, and a 12-patient pilot cohort evaluating SY-1365 as a single agent in primary platinum-refractory disease.
-We also plan to evaluate SY-1365 in combination with fulvestrant, a hormonal medicine, in 12 patients with hormone-receptor positive, or HR+, HER2-negative metastatic breast cancer who have progressed after treatment with a CDK4/6 inhibitor plus an aromatase inhibitor.
-In addition, we plan to evaluate the mechanism of action of SY-1365 in ten patients with any solid tumor accessible for biopsies.
-We expect that the expansion cohorts in our Phase 1 clinical trial will be open to enrollment in the fall of 2018.
+We are also evaluating SY-1365 in combination with fulvestrant, a hormonal medicine, in 12 patients with hormone-receptor positive, or HR+, HER2-negative metastatic breast cancer who have progressed after treatment with a CDK4/6 inhibitor plus an aromatase inhibitor.
+In addition, we are evaluating the mechanism of action of SY-1365 as a single agent in ten patients with any solid tumor accessible for biopsy.